TheUnknown550/TLIC-OBS/README.md

 ## How to Use

-1. **Download and Extract:** Download the exported `.exe` file and place it in a folder of your choice.
+1. **Download and Extract:** Download the exported `.exe` file **and** the `clean` folder.
+Place both in a folder of your choice.
-2. **Run the Application:** Double-click the `.exe` file to start the OBS User Manager.
+2. **Run the Application:** Double-click or link StreamDeck with the `create.exe` file to start the OBS User Manager.
+   > Currently, link with the "Start System" button in the StreamDeck software.
 3. **Create an Account:** Click "Create New Account" and enter a username (min.
 3 characters) and password (min.
 6 characters).
 4. **Login:** Enter your credentials and click "Login".
 5. **Start OBS:** After login, open OBS Studio manually.
 Your personalized configuration will be loaded.
-6. **Switch Users:** Close OBS, then log in as a different user through the OBS User Manager.
+6. **Switch Users:** To switch users, run the `exit.exe` file to close OBS and save user data, then log in as a different user through the OBS User Manager.

 ## Requirements